IBM-Bluemix-Docs/certificate-manager/access-management.md

 5. Optional: Select a **Region** or use the default, **All regions**.
 6. Optional: Select a **Service instance** or use the default, **All instances**.
 7. Under **Select roles > Assign platform/service access roles**, select the appropriate access level.

+**Example:**
+Assign the Viewer role to every user so that every user can see service instances.
+If you want a user to be able to create instances, assign the Administrator or Editor role to that user.
+If you want a user to view certificates within an instance, assign the Reader role to that user.